particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 The filename will be of the form <i>platform</i>\_firmware\_<i>number</i>.bin.
 For example: boron_firmware_1598526579205.bin in the top level of your project directory.

+While compiling source code using the cloud compiler, or flashing a device with source code, there are limits:

+- Maximum time to compile: {{maximumCompileTime}}
+- Maximum source code size: {{maximumCompilePayload}}

 ### Particle: Cloud Flash

 This option compiles in the cloud and flashes the code to the device OTA.